Application Guard for Office for admins

 Set Diagnostics & feedback to send full data

-This is not required, however, configuring optional diagnostics data will help diagnose reported issues.
+This step isn't required.
+However, configuring optional diagnostics data can help diagnose reported issues.

 This step ensures that the data necessary to identify and fix problems is reaching Microsoft.
 Follow these steps to enable diagnostics on your Windows device: